 According to Big Cat Rescue, these cats can cost anywhere from $1,700 to $2,800 to buy, if your state laws allow you to have one.
-Owning a caracal pet is more complicated than simply purchasing one from a breeder.
+However, owning a caracal pet is more complicated than simply purchasing one from a breeder.

-Also, deworming and flea and tick prevention need to be considered for these big kitties.
-The enclosures can be very expensive since you need to be sure they do not get out.
+Enclosures can be very expensive as well since you need to be sure they do not get out.
 It can run about $10,000 per acre to build an enclosure for your pet caracal.

 And of course, the permit can be quite costly and challenging to get.
 You will have to have a special provision on your homeowner's insurance that can cost anywhere from $1,000 to $15,000 per year.